 - Decreased activity

 - Blood in vomit and/or diarrhea

 - Weight loss

 Not all of these signs have to be present in affected dogs.
 Furthermore, these signs are vague and could indicate other conditions.
 Veterinarians are the best people to investigate these signs.
 They take detailed medical histories and perform thorough physical exams to get information.
 They may also use diagnostic tools (e.g. X-rays, blood tests) to obtain a diagnosis.
 Therefore, if you notice any of these signs in your dog, please consult a vet!

 How can I reduce the risk of gastritis in my dog?

 Also, please ask your vet if your dog will benefit from stress reduction strategies.
-It may seem strange, but stress can increase the risk of gastritis in your dog!
+It may seem strange, but stress can increase the risk of gastritis in your dog (and many other conditions, for example stress colitis)!
 High levels of a stress hormone called ‘cortisol’ can cause overproduction of a hormone called “gastrin”, which can trigger gastritis.